daujerrine/trash/haskell.md

 List comprehensions are analogus to mathematical _set comprehensions_.

+For example, the set of all odd numbers between 0 and 100 may be represented in Mathematical notation as follows:

+_**oddSet** = { x | x ∈ ℕ, 1 ≤ x ≤ 100, x is odd }_

+This comprehension may be expressed in Haskell in a very similar manner:

 ```
 Example 11.9:

-The set of all odd numbers between 0 and 100 may be represented in
-Mathematical notation as follows:

- oddSet = { x | x ∈ ℕ, 1 ≤ x ≤ 100, x is odd }

 Haskell has a very similar notation: